-Amazon’s Fire TV as an Android TV device, but don’t be fooled.
-Amazon used the open source version of the Android OS to create its Fire TV OS, but it has very little in common with Google’s Android TV.
+Amazon’s Fire TV is often listed as an Android TV device, but don’t be fooled.
+Amazon used the open-source version of the Android OS to create its Fire TV OS, but it has very little in common with Google’s Android TV.

-How do I set-up and use Android TV?
+How do I set up and use Android TV?

 While it’s possible to use basic Android TV features without a Google account, if you want to download additional apps or use the Google Assistant, a Google account is required.
 You’ll be asked to enter your Google account when you first set up your Android TV device.
 If you already own another Android device like a phone or tablet, you can use it to speed up the setup process.

 Android TV devices, whether they’re TVs or external set-top boxes, come with voice-capable remote controls.
 Once you turn the device on and the home page displays on your screen, you can navigate the interface using the remote’s directional and enter buttons.
-A back button lets you return to a previous screen or menu, while the home button returns you to the home screen.
+A Back button lets you return to a previous screen or menu, while the Home button returns you to the home screen.
 The top ribbon always shows your list of installed apps, for quick access, with a link to the Google Play Store so you can go get more apps at any time.